gk646/magique/README.md

 ### 1. Installation

-`magique` is using CMake as its build system, and wh it's recommended for consuming project as well but not mandatory.
+`magique` is using CMake as its build system and it's recommended for projects using it as well.

 #### CMake (recommended)